krenalis/krenalis/apis/datastore/README.md

 # Datastore

-## *types.Type* Support In Data Warehouses
+## Supported types in User Schema and Warehouse

 **IMPORTANT**.
-Please note that this table is under construction / revision, so verify the information before relying on them.
+This section is under construction and revision, see the issue [#1047](https://github.com/meergo/meergo/issues/1047).

+### Principles

 This table is based on the following principles:

-* a *types.Type* $T$ is considered supported by a data warehouse if the data warehouse provides a type whose set of values exactly matches the set of values of $T$.
-Note that in some cases, even if $T$ could be supported using databases's constraints, we are not going to use them for simplicity, for now;
+* **Warehouse type support**.
+A *types.Type* $T$ is considered supported by a data warehouse if the data warehouse provides a type whose set of values **matches** or **is a superset** of the values of $T$;
-* if there is more than one data warehouse type that could support a certain *types.Type* $T$, the type is chosen based on criteria such as efficiency and implementation and usage issues;
-* the choice to support or not a certain *types.Type* $T$ in the user schema, depends on an arbitrary choice in relation to Meergo itself, and not to the support of data warehouses; it is therefore possible that certain $T$ types are supported in the user schema even if they are not currently supported by any data warehouse, or it is possible that certain $T$ types are supported by one or more data warehouses but we decide not to allow them in the user schema.
-In general, we try to allow as many types as possible in the user schema.
+* **User schema type support**.
+The choice to support or not a certain *types.Type* $T$ in the user schema, depends on an arbitrary choice in relation to Meergo itself, and not to the support of data warehouses; it is therefore possible that certain $T$ types are supported in the user schema even if they are not currently supported by any data warehouse, or it is possible that certain $T$ types are supported by one or more data warehouses but we decide not to allow them in the user schema.
+In general, we try to allow as many types as possible in the user schema;
+* **Multiple warehouse types choice**.
+If there is more than one data warehouse type that could support a certain *types.Type* $T$, the type is chosen based on criteria such as efficiency and implementation and usage issues.

+### Table with Types Support

 | *types.Type*                      | User Schema                                                                       | PostgreSQL                                                                                                                                                                | Snowflake                                                                                                                   |
 |-----------------------------------|-----------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------|